5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ## Credits & Resources
 - Acidanthera for `Lilu.kext` and `WhateverGreen.kext`
 - mattystonnie for the SSDTs and original [**Guide**](https://www.tonymacx86.com/threads/amd-radeon-performance-enhanced-ssdt.296555/)
+- Baio1977 for implementing device renames into the mattystonnie SSDTs
 - Toleda for `DAGPM.kext`
 - CMMMChris for PowerPlay Table Generators
 - [**Video Bitrate Test Files**](https://jell.yfish.us/) by Jellyfish